elizabethgarza/Spanish-Diacriticizer/README.md

           cd ~/Desktop/nltk-Spanish-diacriticizer/src
           ./diacriticize.py "Esta nina no esta viendo la pelicula espanola."

-   You will get an output that looks something like this:
+   You will get an output that looks like this:

           Esta niña no está viendo la película española.